yjh-jy/dsa3101-bank-marketing-group-1/customer_engagement/engagement_summary.md

 - Class imbalance limited model accuracy, particularly for the non-engaged group.
 - Demographic features remained weak contributors in both models, suggesting limited value for direct targeting.

 ---
 # Campaign-Level Analysis

-This section uses `campaign_engagement.ipynb`, which performs aggregation at the `campaign_id` level.
+This section uses `campaign_engagement.py`, which performs aggregation at the `campaign_id` level.
 The key engagement variable is `engagement_rate`, which is derived from dividing `num_engaged` by `num_targeted` to get the proportion of users who engaged among those targeted by a campaign.

 ## 1. Summary of Derived Metrics